metapolator/metapolator/design-spaces.md

 We see the three masters arranged at the tips of an equal-sided triangle.
 The percentage of each master in the mix goes from 0 to 100 (and the three always add up to 100); click to edit.

 It is a real shame that the triangle representation only works this beautifully and ‘zen’ for three masters, for more masters things just get, ehm, tangled.
 So it is only available for 3 masters; add or delete a master and it is back to straight sliders.

+##### metapolation math
+When we project the cursor at right angles on the triangle sides, we see that three virtual sliders are set up.
+That is one more slider than we need, but the triangle geometry keeps it all coherent.
+We can pick any two sides as ‘sliders’ and use the metapolation math described above.

 ### instances
 The (families of) instances that live in this design space and are not the currently selected ones are shown in symbols that match the ones in the instances list: